Gas certificates, plates and notices

 Gas system compliance certificates and plates

-- Give the owner or operator of the system the original copy of the gas system compliance certificate.
+- give the owner or operator of the system the original copy of the gas system compliance certificate or email them an electronic copy of their e-certificate

-- Attach a gas system compliance plate or update the existing plate with the work you carried out.
+- attach a gas system compliance plate or update the existing plate with the work you carried out.
 The plate shows the history of gas installation and who undertook the work.
-Read more about the requirements for installing compliance plates (PDF, 361KB).
+Read more about the requirements for installing compliance plates (PDF, 568KB).

-- If the system is supplied with fuel gas by a distribution system or fuel gas network, give the operator of the system/network the second copy of the gas system compliance certificate (within 5 business days after completing the installation).
+- if the system is supplied with fuel gas by a distribution system or fuel gas network, give the operator of the system/network the second copy of the gas system compliance certificate or email the e-certificate within 5 business days after completing the installation.
+Read further information on requirements before starting work and information on contact details for operators.

 If you have any safety concerns about a gas system you are working on, you must give the owner or operator a defect notice.